Gulf banks put brakes on lending as dollar liquidity crunch looms

 “Right now what’s happening is that banks are afraid to give loans to SMEs (small and medium sized enterprises), so I don’t know how SMEs will recover from this because they won’t have financial backup,” a banker from the United Arab Emirates said.

-Falcon Group, which helps firms monetise their inventories, has seen a surge in demand, its chairman and founder Kamel Alzarka told Reuters.
+Falcon Group, which helps firms monetize their inventories, has seen a surge in demand, its chairman and founder Kamel Alzarka told Reuters.

 Alzarka said sectors such as automotive, aviation, retail and manufacturing are all looking for liquidity, often after having drawn down revolving credit facilities with banks.